jlingford/personal-website/content/blog/chimerax-cavity-surfaces.md

 This looks like a more complete cavity surface.
 However, extending the radius beyond 15 Å results in showing a surface of the outside of the protein.
-I will describe one way to get around this limitation below.
+I will describe one way to get around this limitation below (see the third section).

 But for now, what if we use a different probe size with the `probeRadius` option to visualise the cavity?
 The default probe radius size is 1.4 Å, which is approximately the radius of a water molecule.
-This small probe size results in a "lumpy" and large cavity surface area.
+This small probe size results in a large and "lumpy" cavity surface area.
-Maybe we could increase this probe radius size to better reflect the size of the quinone head group?
+Maybe we could increase this probe radius size closer to the size of the quinone head group to reflect how the quinone has restricted space to move inside the cavity?
 ```
 surface #2.1:DCQ @<15 visiblePatches 1 enclose /4,6,H probeRadius 2.0
 ```